 Table 6.
-Children's Oncology Group (COG) Neuroblastoma Low-Risk Group Assignment Schema Used for COG-P9641 and COG-A3961 Studiesa continued...
+Children's Oncology Group (COG) Neuroblastoma Low-Risk Group Assignment Schema Used for COG Studiesa continued...

-- Chemotherapy (for symptomatic disease or unresectable progressive disease after surgery).
+- Chemotherapy with or without surgery (for symptomatic disease or unresectable progressive disease after surgery).